 - Once the oil becomes hot, add the garlic.
 Cook until the color turns golden brown.

 - Add whole peppercorn, bay leaves, oyster sauce, soy sauce, and water.
-Let boil and simmer until the meats
+Let boil and simmer until the meat gets tender.

 - Add the sugar and stir.